rezakharamani/DiseasePredictionClassification/README.md

-To find more refere to the README
+`To find more refere to the CodeDescription README file for the analyzy of the code and datasets.`